euflauzinoandre/euflauzinoandre/README.md

 # Hi 👋, I'm André:
-Computer Engineer, Javascript enthusiast, passionate about technology.
-Currently student at 42 Lisboa, preparing to be a Software Engineer.
+Computer Engineer, Linux and Coding enthusiast, passionate about technology.
+Currently student at 42 Lisboa, preparing to be an IT Specialist.

 ## 🌐 Socials: